surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* Added a new "SSO Dashboard" settings page under the WordPress Dashboard admin menu.
+	* Added a new "SSO Dashboard" page under the WordPress Dashboard admin menu.
-	* Added a new "SSO Add-ons" settings page under the WordPress Plugins admin menu.
+	* Added a new "SSO Add-ons" page under the WordPress Plugins admin menu.
+	* Added a new "SSO Tools" page under the WordPress Tools admin menu.
 * *Bugfixes*
 	* Fixed the extra space under the metabox horizontal tab layout.
 * *Developer Notes*